-Keith was born in California and dedicated his life to our heavenly Father as a pre-teen.
-During the teenage years, he became an avid student of Scripture.
+Keith Carroll was born in California and dedicated his life to our heavenly Father as a pre-teen.
+During his teenage years, he became an avid student of Scripture.
 His love for God and desire to be involved in what God was doing kept Keith traveling the country with his parents until his mid-twenties.
 They visited and at times became a part of a variety of ministries.

 Settling in Dallas, Keith married Nancy and started a family.
 With two sons and a daughter (all Texans), they eventually moved to Pennsylvania to raise their children in a rural area among Nancy’s large family.
 The children are now married to wonderful spouses, and they are enjoying being grandparents to five amazing grandchildren.